CodinGame/codingame-sdk-playground/graphics/graphics-3-states.md

 In order for your entities to be animated in the viewer, you must commit your entities state.
 You do not need to do it manually as the module **automatically commits all the entities at the end of each frame**.

-However, you might want to force a commit, for example, to create animations.
+However, you might want to force a commit, for example, to create several animations of the same entity during a single frame.

 # Usage